MicrosoftDocs/sccm-docs-powershell-ref/pull_request_template.md

 Thanks for contributing to the [Configuration Manager PowerShell docs](https://docs.microsoft.com/en-us/powershell/sccm/overview).
 Use the template below to describe your pull request (PR).
 You may delete any unneeded information from the template.

-## Select your PR status
+## PR status

-If both options are selected, deselected, or removed, then the PR will be considered complete and ready for review.
+Remove the `X` or deselect the checkbox if your PR isn't ready for review.
+If this section is removed, the PR will be considered complete and ready for review.

-- [X] This PR is complete and ready for review. (default)
+- [X] This PR is complete and ready for review.
-- [ ] This PR isn't ready yet.
+   - The markdown for a checkbox is space sensitive `[ ]`

-## Description of your changes
+## Description of changes

 Give your PR a brief title and describe your doc changes in the comments.
 Include *why* the changes are needed.
 Example: